Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

-is a local diffeomorphism of smooth manifolds.
-We say $X$ is {\em locally minimal} if for all $n$, the map

-from the manifold of $n$-simplices onto the sheaf of $n$-simplices up to homotopy rel boundary is surjective \'etale.
-Given a Lie $\infty$-group/oid $X$, a {\em locally minimal model} is a weak equivalence $\tilde{X}\to^\sim X$ where $\tilde{X}$ is a locally minimal Lie $\infty$-group/oid.
-Given a Kan fibration $f\colon X\to Y$, we denote by $\tau_{\le n}(X,f)\to Y$ its $n^{th}$ ``Duskin truncation'' (see Section~\ref{s:post}).

-\begin{theorem} Let $L$ be a finite type Lie $\infty$-algebra and $G$ the simply-connected Lie group integrating $\g:=H_0L$ as above.
-Let $NG$ denote the nerve of $G$. \begin{enumerate} \item There exists a good, reduced, \'etale hypercover $U\to^\sim NG$; in particular $U$ is locally minimal. \item Given a good, reduced, \'etale hypercover $U\to NG$, there exists a commuting square
+\begin{theorem}[Section \ref{s:base}] Let $L$ be a finite type Lie $\infty$-algebra and $G$ the simply-connected Lie group integrating $\g:=H_0L$.
+Let $NG$ denote the nerve of $G$ as defined above. \begin{enumerate} \item There exists a good, reduced, \'etale hypercover $U_\bl \trivfib NG$; in particular $U_\bl$ is locally minimal. \item Given a good, reduced, \'etale hypercover $U_\bl \trivfib NG$, there exists a commuting square

-in which the left vertical map is a minimal Kan fibration, and $\cG^0$ is good, reduced, and finite dimensional.
+in which the left vertical map is a minimal Kan fibration, and $\cG^0_\bl$ is good, reduced, and finite dimensional Lie $\infty$-group.
 Equivalently, the Kan fibration